-C. Another Example: TSK model
+C. Another example: TSK model

-Vicinal crystals usually have terraces oriented in the high-symmetry direction separated by steps of atomic height, see for example Ref.
+Vicinal crystals usually have terraces oriented in the highsymmetry direction separated by steps of atomic height; see, for example, Ref.
 [43].
-The terrace-width distribution (TWD) of vicinal surfaces, that is, the distribution of separations between adjacent steps has special interest for experimentalist because it gives information about the interaction between steps [24].
-It is assumed that the steps cannot cross each other and, in the simplest case of the terrace-step-kink (TSK) model, that the dominant excitation is the formation of kinks.
-Typically the step edges interact via a pair potential v(x), where x is the distance between the steps.
-Usually, the elastic and entropic contributions to the step-step interactions take the form $v(x) = \mathcal{A} x^{-2}$.
+The terrace-width distribution (TWD) of vicinal surfaces, that is, the distribution of separations between adjacent steps, has special interest for experimentalists because it gives information about the interaction between steps [24].
+It is assumed that the steps cannot cross each other and, in the simplest case of the TSK model, that the dominant excitation is the formation of kinks.
+Typically, the step edges interact via a pair potential v(x), where x is the distance between the steps.
+Usually, the elastic and entropic contributions to the step-step interactions take the form $v(x) = A x^{-2}$.
 In Refs.
-[40, 44], it was shown that this kind of potential gives a good description of the TWD for interacting steps.
-That is our motivation to extend our SMF model to this potential.
-We used the same approximation made in the previous section but now with this potential, finding
+[40] and [44], it was shown that this kind of potential gives a good description of the TWD for interacting steps.
+That is our motivation for extending our SMF model to this potential.
+We used the same approximation made in the previous section but now with this potential, finding that